-Climate change has the potential to affect companies in two ways.
-First, climate change - rising sea levels, extreme storms, water shortages - directly threatens valuable company assets.
+The climate crisis has the potential to affect companies in multiple ways.
+First, climate change - through rising sea levels, more frequent extreme weather patterns, water shortages, increased resource scarcity, and its many other effects - directly threatens valuable company assets.
 Freddie Mac has stated that climate change appears "likely to destroy billions of dollars in property and to displace millions of people," which will produce "economic losses and social disruption . . . likely to be greater in total than those experienced in the housing crisis and Great Recession."

-Second, global efforts to reduce greenhouse gas emissions or otherwise mitigate the effects of climate change could dramatically affect the value of company assets.
-The Task Force on Climate-related Financial Disclosures has written that the reduction in greenhouse gas emissions "coupled with rapidly declining costs and increased deployment of clean and energy-efficient technologies could have significant, near-term financial implications for organizations dependent on extracting, producing, and using coal, oil, and natural gas."
-These "climate-related risks and the expected transition to a lower-carbon economy affect most economic sectors and industries."
-Former Vice President Al Gore has noted that by ignoring the risk of a "carbon bubble," investors "are exposing their portfolios to an externality that should be integrated into the capital allocation process."
+Second, global efforts to reduce greenhouse gas emissions or otherwise mitigate the effects of the climate crisis could dramatically affect the value of company assets.
+The Task Force on Climate-related Financial Disclosures has written that the reduction in greenhouse gas emissions "coupled with rapidly declining costs and increased deployment of clean and energy-efficient technologies could have significant, near-term financial implications for organizations dependent on extracting, producing, and using coal, oil, and natural gas. ...In fact, climate-related risks and the expected transition to a lower-carbon economy affect most economic sectors and industries."
+Former Vice President Al Gore has noted that by ignoring the risk of a carbon bubble, investors "are exposing their portfolios to an externality that should be integrated into the capital allocation process."